slumio/Bro-code/CONTRIBUTING.md

 ## Thank You!

-Thank you for contributing to Code Sync!
+Thank you for contributing to Bro Code!
 Your efforts make a difference.
 If you have questions or need assistance, contact the project maintainers.

 Happy contributing!